meganjfong/ECE495_SmartGlasses/README.md

 # Smart Glasses Project Repository

 This repository contains the code and documentation for a smart glasses project developed by Megan Fong and Nirvan Silswal.
 The smart glasses project incorporates various functionalities including timedate and weather display, translation capabilities, a music player, and Dropbox file upload functionality.
+This was created for a final project for the Duke University ECE495/CS390 course led by professor Tingjun Chen.

 ## Features